moroen/ikea-tradfri/README.md

 # Python Script for controlling IKEA - Tradfri lights

+## Note:
+This has been deprecated and replaced with [Tradfricoap](https://github.com/moroen/tradfricoap).
+This repository is kept for reference, and will not be further developed.

 ## Requirements
 Recommended python version: 3.6.x - 3.7.x, 3.5.3 also supported, but will be deprecated.